petdance/htmlparsing/s/php.md

     $result = $html->save();

+`find` lets you easily query the DOM.
+The parameter is `tagtype[attributeName=attributeValue]` where the square brackets are an optional filter.
+Then you just iterate over every link this function finds, and prepend the href attribute with your domain.
+The `href` function is both a getter and setter.

 ## Extracting text with simple\_html\_dom

 A common task is to remove all tag markup from a page of HTML, leaving